- What are the requirements for submitting a FOIA request?

-You can review the Federal Trade Commission’s FOIA regulations here
+Review the Federal Trade Commission’s FOIA regulations.

 It is to everyone’s advantage if requests are as precise and as narrow as possible.
 The requester benefits because the request can be processed faster and cheaper.
 The agency benefits because it can do a better job responding to the request.
 The agency will also be able to use its resources to respond to more requests.

 Many public materials are available on the agency's web site and can be found by searching the Foia Reading Room.

 Staff manuals, statements of the Commission’s procedures and policies, records of votes on public Commission matters, and reprints of the principal laws under which the Commission exercises enforcement or administrative responsibilities.

 Transcripts of hearings in industry guide proceedings, petitions related to industry guides, industry guides themselves, and digests of advisory opinions and compliance advice.

 Petitions related to rules and regulations, notices and advance notices of rulemaking, rules and orders issued in rulemaking proceedings, and transcripts of all rulemaking proceedings/workshops, and comments and other written submissions in such matters.

 Petitions to limit or quash compulsory process and FTC responses and closing letters in initial and full-phase investigations.

 Adjudicative Proceedings, Stay Applications, Requests to Reopen, and Litigated Orders